Shiva936-6/Apollo-Hospital-Analytics/README.md

-# 🏥 Apollo Hospitals: Leads Flow Dashboard (Power BI)
+# 🏥 Apollo Hospital Analytics: Leads Flow Dashboard (Power BI)

 This repository contains a **Power BI dashboard** developed to monitor and analyze **Apollo Hospitals' patient leads flow**, including admissions, discharges, billing, feedback, and diagnosis metrics.
 The dashboard enables hospital administrators and analysts to gain **data-driven insights** into patient management and operational performance.